-Graduates completing the Environmental Health concentration will be prepared to assess environmental quality and risk and to apply scientific knowledge to solving environmental health problems.
+Graduates completing the Environmental Health Sciences concentration will be prepared to assess environmental quality and risk and to apply scientific knowledge to solving environmental health problems.
 Students will acquire knowledge of environmental health, including two of three sciences relevant to environmental health: chemistry, toxicology, and environmental and occupational health.
 They will acquire skills in collecting and analyzing environmental data, dose-response assessment and risk assessment, and they will understand the strengths and limitations of various laboratory methodologies so as to make valid use of scientific data and their application to environmental health problems.
-(Plan of study/ Classes required)

 Graduates completing the Epidemiology concentration will understand the design, application and interpretation of epidemiological studies of public health problems in the community.
 Students will become familiar with the range of epidemiologic practice, including surveillance, etiologic investigation, and the evaluation of preventive interventions.

-Graduates completing the Health Policy and Management concentration will be prepared to manage public health programs.
+Students completing the Health Policy and Management concentration will be prepared to manage public health programs.
 They will learn to articulate alternative models of management/organizational functioning, how these might bear on defining and resolving problems, and understand the uses of organizational research methods in existing organizations.
-Graduates will be able to utilize communication as a tool for developing participation and motivation among organizational members, as well as performing such core leadership tasks as directing, mentoring, facilitating and brokering.
+Upon graduation, students will be able to utilize communication as a tool for developing participation and motivation among organizational members, as well as performing such core leadership tasks as directing, mentoring, facilitating and brokering.
 They will be able to state options for change and their supporting theoretical rationale and identify barriers to change, and to develop mechanisms for monitoring and evaluating programs for their effectiveness and quality.
-(Plan of study/ Classes required)

-Graduates completing the Social Behavior/Community Health concentration will understand the influence of individual, group and cultural factors on the health of populations as well as on the ways in which these factors influence the development and organization of public health programs and service delivery in communities.
+Students completing the Social Behavior and Community Health concentration will understand the influence of individual, group and cultural factors on the health of populations as well as the ways in which these factors influence the development and organization of public health programs and service delivery in communities.
 Students will learn to distinguish the relative effectiveness of different public health interventions, utilizing appropriate principles and methods from social and behavioral sciences that address behavior of individuals, groups and communities, and how to design a strategy for developing and/or improving a community-based public health program to reduce the prevalence of a particular risk behavior.
 They will be able to develop a data management plan for assessing the need for a program, relate the relevance of evaluation or research findings for implementing a program, and develop mechanisms to monitor and evaluate community intervention programs for their effectiveness and quality.
 Courses emphasize the use of theory and research evidence to understand health behavior, guide program development, and inform program evaluation.
 In addition, this concentration emphasizes community-based practices and principles, and take a life course approach to understanding health problems.